 Julie Mehretu, photo by Anastasia Muna, image courtesy of Julie Mehretu Studio (left); Ugochukwu-Smooth C. Nzewi, image courtesy of the Cleveland Museum of Art (right)

-Drinks will be provided courtesy of Grimm Artisanal Ales, Hiatus Tequila will be mixing cocktails onsite and hors d'oeuvres by Pistache NYC will be served throughout the evening.
+Drinks will be provided courtesy of Grimm Artisanal Ales and hors d'oeuvres by Pistache NYC will be served throughout the evening.

 Tickets are now available for purchase for \$180 each on ISCP's website.